sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 An iGov-NL-compliant OpenID Connect Identity Provider MAY also provide iGov-NL-compliant OAuth 2.0 authorization server functionality.
-In such cases, the authorization server MUST fully implement the OAuth 2.0 iGov-NL profile.
+In such cases, the authorization server MUST fully implement the OAuth 2.0 iGov-NL profile [[OAuth2.NLGov]].
 If an iGov-NL-compliant OpenID Connect Identity Provider does not provide iGov-NL-compliant OAuth 2.0 authorization server services, all features related to interaction between the authorization server and protected resource are therefore OPTIONAL.